Free Consultation / 24 Hours a Day - (614) 500-3836

 If the Ohio Bureau of Motor Vehicles (BMV) contacted you that your driver's license is suspended due to the accumulation of 12 points, don't worry.
 Call LHA at (614) 500-3836.
 Our Columbus license suspension lawyers can help.

-In Ohio, you can accumulate no more than 12 points on your driving record within a two-year period.
-With 12 or more points on your BMV record, you will be considered a repeat traffic offender.
-If you accumulate 12 points on your driving record, the Ohio Bureau of Motor Vehicles (BMV) will send you a notice of suspension.
 Your suspension term begins 20 days after the BMV sends the letter to you, and it lasts six (6) months.
-Getting 12 points on your license is a level 1 misdemeanor, punishable by 3-180 days in jail (or community service) and up to a $1000 fine.
-The Ohio 12-point suspension lawyers at Luftman, Heck & Associates can better help you understand your options.
+Getting 12 points on your license is also a level 1 misdemeanor, punishable by 3-180 days in jail (or community service) and up to a $1000 fine.

 Offense